JeeWeetje/iot-workshop/TheThingsNetwork.md

     }
     ```

-3. We want to invert the resistance of the water sensor, so that more water is a higher value.
-The maximum value of 3v3 analog ADC conersion is `682`, so use the following as the **converter**:
+3. We want to invert the resistance of the water sensor, so that more water resembles a higher value.
+The maximum value of 3v3 analog ADC converter is `682`, so use the following as the **converter**:

     ```
     function Converter(decodedObj) {